Search programs

 A master’s in computer engineering offers an advanced exploration of theory and practical skills in hardware and software design, systems integration, and computational technology.
 Depending on the institution, your school may offer either a Master of Science (MS) or Master of Engineering (MEng) pathway.

-While these degrees have some differences, you can expect to encounter subjects like computer architecture, network design, embedded systems, and cybersecurity in most curricula, preparing you for the challenges of developing innovative computing solutions.
+While these degrees have some differences, you can expect to encounter subjects like computer architecture, network design, embedded systems, computer science, data science, and cybersecurity in most curricula, preparing you for the challenges of developing innovative computing solutions.
 MS programs typically emphasize research, culminating in a thesis that illustrates an in-depth study, while MEng tracks might favor a capstone project or course, providing a hands-on approach to applying and demonstrating acquired knowledge.

 Most full-time students complete this degree in 18 months to two years, although those who opt for part-time enrollment can extend this timeline, with many of these programs allowing students up to five years to complete their studies.